RSHQ Mine Rescue Personnel Medicals

 • Functional Capacity Assessment (Optional)

-How to partner with one of Boncentric's Approved Medical Advisors (AMAs)
+How to Partner with Boncentric’s Appointed Medical Advisers (AMA)

-Boncentric’s AMAs are leaders in their field and meet all qualifications and experience standards for assessing Mine Rescue Personnel.
+Alternatively, Boncentric can offer the services of our AMAs who are leaders in their field and meet all qualifications and experience standards for assessing coal mine workers.